v0lkan/jstrace/README.md

 Now you should be able to see an “*event loop delay*” on the terminal of the “**bastion**” virtual container.

-The out put should look similar to this:
+The output should look similar to this:

 ![event loop delay chart](assets/chart-event-loop-delay.png)